Henry Gamble's Birthday Party

-Henry Gamble's Birthday Party is a 2015 drama film written and directed by Stephen Cone.
+Henry Gamble's Birthday Party is a 2015 American drama film written and directed by Stephen Cone.

 Plot

 Henry Gamble is a closeted teenager and active member of a church youth group.
-He and his friend Gabe masturbate together while discussing a girl who will be at his birthday party tomorrow before falling asleep.
-The next morning the boys join the rest of the Gamble family for breakfast, before Henry’s 17th birthday party begins.
+The film begins the night before his 17th birthday party.
+During a sleepover, he and his friend Gabe masturbate together while discussing a girl who will be at the party the next day.
+The next morning, the boys join the rest of the Gamble family for breakfast.

 The party guests arrive and the film cuts between various storylines going on amongst them.
 Most of the party guests are members of the same church congregation, with the exception of some of Henry's school friends.
 One of the adult guests brings wine.
 Some of the adults are initially opposed to the wine, but by the end of the party most of them are either tipsy or drunk.

 Bob Gamble is the patriarch of the family and head preacher of their church.
 Kat Gamble is the matriarch and also plays an active role in the church leadership.
-Their marriage is strained as Kat has had an affair (with deceased church leader - and Ricky's father - "H.B.") and is uncertain if she still has romantic feelings towards Bob.
+Their marriage is strained as Kat has had an affair (with deceased church leader – and Ricky's father – "H.B.") and is uncertain if she still has romantic feelings towards Bob.
 Despite Bob's forgiveness, and hope that they've overcome their differences, by the end of the film Kat tells Bob that she wants a break in the marriage, and that she intends on temporarily moving outside of their house.
 Kat encourages Bob to use their time apart to strengthen his relationship with Henry, and to accept their son's homosexuality.

 Autumn, the elder Gamble child, is a freshman at a Christian college.
 She struggles with the loss of her virginity to her ex-boyfriend.
 Although it was a mutual decision to have sex, she feels a crisis of faith as a result of having sex before marriage.
 By the end of the film, she has reconciled her conflicted feelings and gets back together with her boyfriend.